 Osteoporosis is a condition resulting from decreased density, or thinning, of the bone due to aging.
-It is the most common of all skeletal disorders, and osteoporosis and low bone mass affects 54 million men and women in the United States at an estimated cost of \$19 billion [168; 169].
-Women experience the most bone loss during the first 10 years following menopause; they lose 2% to 5% of bone tissue per year immediately before, and for about eight years after, menopause [168; 170; 171].
-Because osteoporotic bone is more porous and weaker than normal bone, fractures may occur more easily [172].
-More than 1.6 million new osteoporotic fractures were diagnosed in 2015, with more than 70% of these occurring in women [169].
-More than 1.6 million new osteoporotic fractures were diagnosed in 2015, including 272,000 hip fractures, 368,000 vertebral fractures, 208,000 wrist fractures, and more than 656,000 other site fractures [169].
-It is estimated that half of all women in the United States 50 years of age and older will have such a fracture [169; 172; 173].
+It is the most common of all skeletal disorders, and osteoporosis and low bone mass affects 54 million men and women in the United States at an estimated cost of \$19 billion.
+By 2025, it is estimated that osteoporosis will be responsible for approximately 3 million fractures and \$25.3 billion in associated costs annually [167; 168].
+Women experience the most bone loss during the first 10 years following menopause; they lose 2% to 5% of bone tissue per year immediately before, and for about eight years after, menopause [167; 169; 170].
+Because osteoporotic bone is more porous and weaker than normal bone, fractures may occur more easily [171].
+More than 1.6 million new osteoporotic fractures were diagnosed in 2015, with more than 70% of these occurring in women [168].
+Of these new osteoporotic fractures, 272,000 were hip fractures, 368,000 were vertebral fractures, 208,000 were wrist fractures, and more than 656,000 were other site fractures [168].
+It is estimated that half of all women in the United States 50 years of age and older will have such a fracture [168; 171; 172].